 - Send completed Graduate Application for Admission and Supplemental Application for International Students forms and a $30 non-refundable application fee to the Shenandoah University Office of Admissions.
 The application form must be signed by the applicant (and a parent or guardian if the applicant is under 18 years of age).
 The application fee must be paid in U.S. currency by credit card, money order, or wire transfer made payable to Shenandoah University.

-- All transcripts from countries outside the United States must also be evaluated by an academic credential evaluation company to obtain equivalency information on courses, grades and degrees earned.
+- If admitted, incoming international students must provide official evaluations for all transcripts from countries outside the United States.
+Transcripts must be evaluated by an academic credential evaluation company to obtain equivalency information on courses, grades and degrees earned.
 An English translation will not be accepted in place of an academic credential evaluation.
 Applicants may make arrangements to have an evaluation completed with any of the providers listed at www.naces.org.
 In addition to NACES certified evaluations, Shenandoah University will recognize the Foreign Pharmacy Graduate Evaluation Examination and the Foreign Credentialing Committee on Physical Therapy as acceptable credential evaluations for international graduate students applying to the pharmacy and physical therapy programs.
 All associated fees are the responsibility of the applicant.

 - Conservatory applicants in selected programs of study may complete specific audition or portfolio requirements by submitting a recorded audition, if travel to the Winchester campus or a regional audition site is not feasible.
 Recorded audition rules and guidelines are available at www.su.edu/auditions.